Blane245/musicgenerator/README.md

 1. Independent algorithms for each voice parameter
 2. Euclidean selection of rhythm and octave notes
 3. Noise setting for voice samples
-4. User interface improvements.
+4. User interface improvements
+5. Individual generator reverberation

 ## Remaining things to do

-- room and instrument reverbs are a dream
-- create echo effect
+- general repair

 # Development and Installation